netelder/first_app/extras.md

 * **&#8984; N** is Go to Class not New File
 * **^N** is New File not Next Line

-To name just a couple.
+To name just a few.

 Mac Keymap ([PDF](http://www.jetbrains.com/ruby/docs/RubyMine_ReferenceCard_Mac.pdf))